Work Hard, Play Hard: Remix

 The official remix featuring Lil Wayne and Young Jeezy was revealed through his Twitter page on August 25, 2012.
 Drake was originally supposed to have a verse on the remix but that didn't come to fruition as he never submitted his verse.

 Notable mentions

 Marco Rubio mentioned the song during March 2013 Rand Paul Filibuster of CIA Director.
 Rand Paul's filibuster tried to block President Obama's choice of John O. Brennan as CIA chief.
 Calling Wiz Khalifa a modern poet, Rubio mentioned the rapper by name and stated that he was reminded of his song "Work Hard, Play Hard.
 "You look at the time, I think it's a time when many of our colleagues expected to be home, back in the home state playing hard," Rubio said, "but I'm happy we're here still working hard on this issue."

 Usage in media

 The song was featured in a commercial for the beverage Canada Dry in 2017.
-The song was also featured in the first trailer for The Boss Baby: Family Business.
+The song was also featured in the first trailer for The Boss Baby: Family Business, and in the movie Arthur The King.